steveoc64/petstore/README.md

 the shelf tools.

-Using gRPC + protobuf, we can setup a toolchain that enables changes to the Swagger API spec to apply some automation to the Go code.
+Using gRPC + protobuf, we can setup a toolchain that enables changes to the Swagger API spec to apply some automation to both the protobuf definitions and the Go code.

 It is also possible to go the other way, so use protobufs and rpc definitions to describe the project, and then generate swagger / OpenAPI from that.